walter-a-jablonowski/json-db/README.md

 maybe ...

+- [ ] When a file contains array and we save obj, we might need solve this in some way
 - [ ] get('first') get(idx) saves some methods: no first()
 - [ ] save('first') save(idx)
 - [ ] delete('last') delete(idx)